image-js/image-js-docs/docs/Features/Analysis/Convex Hull.md

 To understand what convex hull is, picture a rubber band wrapped around your object.
 The shape of this rubber band will be the shape of your Convex Hull.
 :::

-In ImageJS ConvexHull is a ROI class accessor that returns a `ConvexHull` object.
+In ImageJS convex hull is a ROI class accessor that returns a `ConvexHull` object.

 It includes: